 Questions for you for your next speech

-Here are a couple of questions you can ask yourself as you prepare to give your next speech.
+Here are a couple of questions you can ask as you prepare to give your next speech.
 These can help you use the “most people” line to get them to take action.

 What do MOST PEOPLE do that your audience should avoid doing?